tesk9/palette/README.md

 Work with Colors in Elm.

-This package makes working with RGB, HSL, and Hex colors easy, accessible, and safe.
+This package makes working with RGB, HSL, and hex colors easy, accessible, and safe.

-Easily convert from one color system to another, blend and transform colors, and generate beautiful palettes programmatically.
-Use named colors from common web color palettes, like X11 and Tango.
+- Use RGB, HSL, and hex colors interchangeably
+- Calculate color contrasts
+- Use common web-color palettes
+- Generate beautiful palettes programmatically.
+- Blend and transform colors

 ## Getting started